hugetiny/DTXMania/実行時フォルダ/readme_en.txt

 To use WASAPI or ASIO, you can reduce the lag from hitting pads to output the sound.

-However, intially, DTXMania uses DirectSound.
+However, initially, DTXMania uses DirectSound.
 So if you want to reduce sound lags, you have to change CONFIGURATION-System-SoundType from "DSound" to "WASAPI" or "ASIO".